pomdtr/smallweb/README.md

 </div>

 Smallweb is a lightweight web server based on [Deno](https://deno.com).
-It is inspired both by [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface) and modern serverless platfrom like [Val Town](https://val.town) and [Deno Deploy](https://deno.com/deploy).
+It is inspired both by [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface) and online platforms like [Val Town](https://val.town) and [Deno Deploy](https://deno.com/deploy).

 Smallweb maps each folder in `~/www` to a subdomain (`~/www/example` will be mapped `https://example.localhost` on your local device, and `https://example.<your-domain>` on your homelab / VPS).

+Each http request is isolated in it's own deno subprocess.
+If there is no activity on your website, no resources is used on your server.
+And it also scales surprisingly well!

-Creating a new website becomes as simple as creating a new folder, or cloning a git repository.
-Servers are managed using the standard unix tools (ls, mv, rm...).
-After the initial setup, you never need to worry about build commands, dev servers and ports.
+Creating a new website becomes as simple a creating text file and opening the corresponding url.
+No need to create a Dockerfile, launch a dev server or run an install/build command.
+Since servers are mapped to text files, you can manage them using standard unix tools (cp / scp, mv, rm).

 The following snippet is stored at `~/www/demo/http.ts` on my raspberrypi 400, and served at <https://demo.pomdtr.me>.
-Every update to the file is instantly deployed.
+Every update to the file is instantly mirrored.

 ```tsx
 /** @jsxImportSource npm:preact */